mmmorris1975/aws-runas/docs/ssm.md

    This feature is meant to be used in SSH configuration files according to the AWS documentation at https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-getting-started-enable-ssh-connections.html except that the ProxyCommand syntax changes to:
-     ProxyCommand sh -c "aws-runas ssm ssh profile_name %h:%p" Where profile_name is the AWS configuration profile to use (you should also be able to use the AWS_PROFILE environment variable, in which case the profile_name could be omitted), and %h:%p are standard SSH configuration substitutions for the host and port number to connect with, and can be left as-is
+     ProxyCommand aws-runas ssm ssh [--ec2ic] profile_name %r@%h:%p
+   Where profile_name is the AWS configuration profile to use (you should also be able to use the AWS_PROFILE environment variable, in which case the profile_name could be omitted), and %r@%h:%p are standard SSH configuration substitutions for the remote user name, host and port number to connect with, and can be left as-is.
+If the optional --ec2ic argument is supplied, the public key is provisioned on the remote system using EC2 Instance Connect during the SSH session setup.

 OPTIONS:
-   --plugin, -P  Use the SSM session plugin instead of built-in code (default: false) --help, -h    show help (default: false)
+   --ec2ic       Send public key to instance using EC2 Instance Connect (default: false) --plugin, -P  Use the SSM session plugin instead of built-in code (default: false)
 ```